 One of the greatest homeschooling joys—and greatest challenges—during my thirty-two years of homeschooling has definitely been teaching my kids to read.
 My undergraduate degree is in elementary education, and my master’s work is in reading specialist.
 So, um, yeah, I should have been a specialist.

 I did a quick Facebook Live this week to discuss the use of word cards in reading instruction.
 I thought I would put that video with some tips in a blog post so that it is all in one place.
-Tips for Using Word Cards in Reading Instruction 1) Don’t use word cards with […]

 I have loved teaching reading again!
 And I have loved creating products to use for letter recognition and sounds/letter recognition.
 It is so fun to work with younger children again…and makes me anxious to teach my grandkids to read (or help teach them!).

 School is well underway for most homeschoolers—and there are lots of kinks to work out here and there.
 That is fine.
 Just solve one problem and then move on to another.
 Tackle the thing that is the most bothersome, then the next most bothersome.

 In this Wondering Wednesday video, Donna Reish, author of seventy curriculum books totaling over forty thousand pages, answers a mom’s questions about helping her son who is struggling with reading.
 Donna talks about readiness, creating a learning environment, combining language arts/grammar studies with reading studies, the importance of immersion in the reading process, using learning styles in teaching reading, and much more.
 Donna’s reading blog posts can be found here.
 Donna’s Wondering Wednesday podcasts and videos can be found here.
 Donna’s downloadable Letters and Sounds phonics programs can be found here.